 Here are what we consider to be the top five performance problems for enterprise SaaS services like Salesforce:

-Most other SaaS services do not have the option the option to choose where your account is provisioned, you should take advantage of this option with Salesforce and choose the instance closest geographically to your users as this will give the best performance.
+Most other SaaS services do not have the option to choose where your account is provisioned.
+You should take advantage of this option with Salesforce and choose the instance closest geographically to your users as this will give the best performance.